-Although it’s easy to focus on the graphics card when it comes to PC gaming, your processor plays an equally important role.
-Especially in games with a lot of artificial intelligence or simulations — think Hitman 2 and Civilization VI — a good gaming CPU is essential.
-In this guide to the best processors for gaming, we’re going to run down three options each from AMD and Intel so you can find the right gaming processor at the right price.
+Although it’s easy to focus on the graphics card when it comes to PC gaming, your processor plays an equally important role, especially in games with a lot of artificial intelligence (A.I.) or simulations — think Hitman 3 and Civilization VI.
+A good gaming CPU is essential.

 Best processor for mid-level gaming